iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 ---
 title:
-  Provision cloud instances for model training in Bitbucket Pipelines with CML
+  CML cloud runners for model training in Bitbucket Pipelines
 date: 2022-05-06
 description:
   Use CML from a Bitbucket pipeline to provision an AWS EC2 instance and